 Monica earned her B.A. in international business from San Diego State University in 2012.
 Since graduating, she has lived and worked in Argentina, Israel, and France.
 Monica moved to L.A. in 2016 and has become involved in the city's Jewish and Israeli communities, including membership or board presence in IAC Lead, IAC Action Ambassadors and JIMENA (Jews Indigenous to the Middle East and North Africa).
 She is a catalyst for bringing people together and enjoys learning about others' stories and dreams.
 Monica is currently earning her M.S. in organizational leadership and innovation at Hebrew Union College in Los Angeles.

 Alexandra Altschuler is veteran television producer who recently transitioned into the exciting world of tech startups.
 After producing shows for entertainment giants like NBC, ABC and E! in New York and Los Angeles, Alexandra is excited to be facing a new challenge at the L.A.-based digital agency Operam.
 Leaning on her unique blend of project management and people skills learned in the producing field, Alexandra spends her days ensuring Operam's corporate culture thrives as the successful startup rapidly expands.
-Alex is a San Diego, Calif. native, holds a communications degree from the University of Southern California (Fight On!), and absolutely can't wait to work (and brunch) with all of the amazing women on the L.A. board!
+Alex is a San Diego, Calif. native, and holds a communications degree from the University of Southern California (Fight On!).

-- Each board member will serve from April to May of the following year (a full year with one month for transitions) and then has the option to reapply.
+- Each board member will serve from March to April of the following year (a full year with one month for transitions) and then has the option to reapply.
 Board members will be selected by JWI staff.

 - Each board member will be responsible for chairing at least two events per year.